htcondor/htcondor/docs/man-pages/condor_userprio.rst

     (Display option) Without **:<opts>** specified, use configured debug level to send debugging output to ``stderr``.
-With **:<opts>** specified, these options are debug levels that override any configured debug levels for this command’s execution to send debugging output to ``stderr``.
+With **:<opts>** specified, these options are debug levels that override any configured debug levels for this command's execution to send debugging output to ``stderr``.
  **-flat**
     (Display option) Display information such that users within